MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

    If prompted, accept PSGallery as the source for the cmdlets.

-Now you can do the [regular PowerShell prerequisites](#prerequisites-for-the-exo-v2-module) and [install the EXO V2 module](#install-the-exo-v2-module).
+Now you can do the [regular PowerShell prerequisites](#prerequisites-for-the-exchange-online-powershell-module) and [install the Exchange Online PowerShell module](#install-the-exchange-online-powershell-module).

 > [!NOTE]
 > If you connect to Exchange Online PowerShell from a network that's behind a proxy server, v2.0.5 or earlier versions of the module don't work in Linux.
 You need to use v2.0.6 or later in Linux to connect from a network that's behind a proxy server.

 #### Windows

-All versions of the EXO V2 module are supported in Windows PowerShell 5.1.
+All versions of the Exchange Online PowerShell module are supported in Windows PowerShell 5.1.

-PowerShell 7 on Windows requires version 2.0.4 or later of the EXO V2 module.
+PowerShell 7 on Windows requires version 2.0.4 or later of the Exchange Online PowerShell module.

-Version 2.0.5 or later of the EXO V2 module requires the Microsoft .NET Framework 4.7.1 or later to connect.
+Version 2.0.5 or later of the Exchange Online PowerShell module requires the Microsoft .NET Framework 4.7.1 or later to connect.
 Otherwise, you'll get an `System.Runtime.InteropServices.OSPlatform` error.
 This requirement shouldn't be an issue in current versions of Windows.
 For more information about versions of Windows that support the .NET Framework 4.7.1, see [this article](/dotnet/framework/migration-guide/versions-and-dependencies#net-framework-471).

-Windows PowerShell requirements and EXO V2 module support in older versions of Windows are described in the following list:
+Windows PowerShell requirements and Exchange Online PowerShell module support in older versions of Windows are described in the following list:

 - Windows 8.1<sup>4</sup>
 - Windows Server 2012 or Windows Server 2012 R2<sup>4</sup>